Nottingham maternity deaths: Police announce criminal inquiry

 Nottinghamshire Police said its decision to investigate followed discussions with Ms Ockenden.

+The trust's chief executive said he was committed to co-operating with the police investigation.

-The review will become the largest ever carried out in the UK, with about 1,800 families contacted.
+Ms Ockenden's review will become the largest ever carried out in the UK, with about 1,800 families contacted.

+Her team is looking into failings that led to babies dying or being injured at Nottingham City Hospital and the Queen's Medical Centre.

 Chief Constable Kate Meynell said: "On Wednesday I met with Donna Ockenden to discuss her independent review into maternity cases of potentially significant concern at Nottingham University Hospitals NHS Trust (NUH) and to build up a clearer picture of the work that is taking place.